phenotypic/ATACseq-Processor/README.md

 # ATACseq-Processor

 This script is used to process raw ATAC-seq files ready for analysis.
-Processed files can be viewed in the [IGV Genome browser](https://software.broadinstitute.org/software/igv/) to visualise chromatin accessibility.
+Processed files can be opened in the [IGV Genome browser](https://software.broadinstitute.org/software/igv/) to visualise chromatin accessibility.

 ## Prerequisites